victordibia/peacasso/README.md

 peacasso ui  --port=8080
 ```

 Then navigate to http://localhost:8080/ in your browser.
+Note that you can also pass flags like `--model` (huggingface model) and `--device` (cuda, cpu, mps) to the command above to specify the model and device to use.

 You can also use the python api by running the following command.
 Note that each generation is parameterized by a [`GeneratorConfig`](peacasso/datamodel.py) object.